jbrown544/interlingual-topic-modeling/README.md

 A general EDA function computes various useful statistics over the text input.
 The statistics provided were loosely based upon a demonstration of the general EDA capabilities of the tool Splunk.
 The EDA independently processes using its own language model pipeline as it takes measure of the entire corpora versus the subset used by processing.

-See the Google Colab notebook subsection "Language-Neutral Processing Pipeline" for processing functions.
+See the Google Colab [project notebook](./Interlingual_Topic_Modeling.ipynb) subsection "Language-Neutral Processing Pipeline" for processing functions.
 A function is available using Gensim's simple parser for comparison purposes.

-See the Google Colab notebook subsection "Text Exploratory Data Analysis (EDA)" for the EDA function.
+See the Google Colab [project notebook](./Interlingual_Topic_Modeling.ipynb) subsection "Text Exploratory Data Analysis (EDA)" for the EDA function.

 ### 2. Modeling